 - Canvas is durable.
 Paintings produced on canvas have the proven potential to last hundreds of years.

 - Canvas doesn’t have to be framed under glass like works created on an illustration board.

 Having made my case for canvas, let’s get to work.
-For starters, just about any off-the-shelf canvas will do, but my personal feeling is if you’re going to invest the time to create a work of art, start with good quality, pure cotton canvas.
-I prefer the gallery-wrap canvases since they can be displayed nicely without a frame by simply painting the edges.
+For starters, just about any off-the-shelf canvas will do, but my personal feeling is if you’re going to invest the time to create a work of art, start with a good quality, pure cotton canvas.
+I prefer gallery-wrapped canvases since they can be displayed nicely by simply painting the edges without a frame.
 Gallery-wrapped canvases are the ones without any visible staples on the sides, so the sides are nice and smooth.

-Now to the fun part…
+On to the fun part!

 Step One — Applying Gesso

-Using long strokes, I spread the gesso onto the canvas and actually push the gesso into the canvas’s surface.
-This is important… The goal here is to level out the rough surface and get the gesso to become part of the canvas, not just sit on the surface.
+Using long strokes, I spread the gesso onto the canvas and work it into the canvas’s surface.
+This is important.
+The goal is to level out the rough surface and get the gesso to become part of the canvas, not just sit on the surface.
 Equally important is the process of applying very thin layers.
 It’ll take a few layers (or coats) to eliminate the canvas’s texture.
 Depending on how light or heavy you apply the gesso, it could take anywhere from five to ten coats.
 Apply your first coat as even as you can, but don’t worry if you miss a spot here and there.
 Let each coat dry thoroughly before applying additional coats of gesso.
 I rotate my canvas between coats to help create a more consistent surface.
-This also helps me see any areas that I may have missed in previous coats.
+This also helps me see any areas I may have missed in previous coats.